xregistry/spec/core/spec.md

 ```

-##### Resolving an `xid`
+##### Binding an `xid`

 As an `xid` is an abstract identifier of an entity, it is necessary to
 transform it into URLs or URL references to access the entity.

 For the HTTP API, the information from an `xid` can be used to construct a
 URL like this:

 `<Registry-base-URL>/GROUPs/{authority}${gID}/RESOURCEs/{rID}/versions/{vID}`

 The authority is OPTIONAL if it is identical to the registry's default
 authority.
 For a file-based registry, the URL looks similar but makes use of
 a URL fragment section:

 `<File-URL>/#GROUPs/{authority}${gID}/RESOURCEs/{rID}/versions/{vID}`

-Bindings to HTTP, AMQP, registry as document  etc.
+Further bindings MAY be defined in the future, e.g. for AMQP or GraphQL.

 ##### Comparing `xid` values

+A key feature of the `xid` is that it is a URI and can be efficiently compared
+with other `xids`:

+__Two `xids` are equal if and only if their authority, their group type name,
+their resource type name (if applicable), and all ID fields they contain are
+equal.__

 #### Common Attributes